rdormer/spiderkit/README.md

 should respond to "googlebot" in robots.txt.
 By convention, bots and spiders usually have the name 'bot' somewhere in their user agent strings.

+Finally, as a sanity check / to avoid DoS honeypots with malicious robots.txt files, the exclusion parser will process a maximum of one thousand non-whitespace lines before stopping.

 ## Wait Time

 Ideally a bot should wait for some period of time in between requests to avoid crashing websites (less likely) or being blacklisted (more likely).
 A WaitTime class is provided that encapsulates this waiting logic, and logic to respond to rate limit codes and the "crawl-delay" directives found in some robots.txt files.
 Times are in seconds.